 Windows Defender is much better than Windows Security Essentials was, but it still has some issues, and not in regards to protection.
 Namely, it seems that sometimes is overeager to prevent certain applications and it literally bombards users with Potentially harmful software detected message.

-Now, you might say, ”But it’s just doing its job”.
+You might say that it’s just doing its job.
 Well, that would be the case if the users haven’t created an exception for certain executable file and the containing folder.
-Windows Defender is sometimes just over-determined, and below we provided ways to resolve this for good.
+Windows Defender is sometimes just over-determined, and below, we provided ways to resolve this for good.

 - Open Windows Defender from the notification area.

 - Select Windows Defender Offline scan and click Scan now.